guybrush77/rapidobj/README.md

 * The smoothing group IDs for both faces are set to 0 in the mesh ```smoothing_group_ids``` array.
 Value of 0 indicates that the face does not belong to any smoothing group.

 # Using Rapidobj Result
 Typically, parsed .obj data cannot be used as is.
-For instance, for hardware rendering, a number of additional processing steps are required so that the data is in a format that can be easily consumed by a GPU.
+For instance, for hardware rendering, a number of additional processing steps are required so that the data is in a format easily consumed by a GPU.
 Rapidobj provides one convenience function, ```Triangulate()```, to assist with this task.
 Other tasks must be implemented by the rendering application.
 These may include:
 * Gathering all the attributes so that the vertex data is in a single array of interleaved attributes.
 This step may optionally include vertex deduplication.
 * Generate normals, in case they are not provided in the .obj file.
 This step may use smoothing groups (if any) to create higher quality normals.
 * Optionally optimise the meshes for rendering based on some criteria such as: material type, mesh size, number of batches to be submitted, etc.